igrossberg23/quotes-page/README.md

 # Quotes Page

 This is a small project to practice React Router (react-router-dom).
 This is part of a course by [Academind](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
+You can check out the website [here](https://react-http-20032.firebaseapp.com/quotes)

 ## Features